ICAS Charities Committee

 Adrienne Airlie (Convener)

-Adrienne is Chief Executive at Martin Aitken & Co Ltd. She was appointed to her current role in 2010, in the firm which was grown substantially following a series of strategic mergers and acquisitions of accountancy practices and independent financial advisers.
-With a reputation for being able to explain the complexities of new accounting practices and standards succinctly to businesses and charities.
-Adrienne advises a wide range of clients from start-ups to established family-run businesses and from mid-market limited companies to third sector organisations.
-She advises clients on the full range of accounting, statutory audit, tax and business performance issues, as well corporate governance and regulatory reporting.
+Adrienne became Chief Executive of Martin Aitken & Co Ltd in 2010 following a series of strategic mergers and acquisitions of accountancy practices and independent financial advisers.
+She has a reputation for being able to explain the complexities of new accounting practices and standards succinctly to businesses and charities and she is Convener of the ICAS Charity Committee and a member of Mercy Corps Global Executive Board.
+Adrienne advises a wide range of clients, from start-ups to established family-run businesses and from mid-market limited companies to charities and not-for-profit organisations.
+She advises clients on accounting, statutory audit, tax and business performance issues, as well as corporate governance, regulation and reporting.

 Catherine is a manager within Wylie & Bisset’s Business Services department and is responsible for the management of the firm’s independent examination services.
 Catherine was appointed to her current role in April 2016 and prior to this spent 11 years in Wylie & Bisset’s Corporate team specialising in providing audit services and business advice to larger charities.
 Catherine regularly runs sessions providing financial training for charity trustees aimed at those with non-financial backgrounds.
 Catherine is involved in staff training on charity accounting rules and is a member of the firm’s technical committee.
 Outside work Catherine spends most of her free time with her two young sons, Andrew and Aaron